Updated: October 31st, 2023

 3. Turn to a color depositing shampoo

-Great option for redheads who do not want to do a gloss or dye.
-If you’re a little nervous to make the hair gloss jump, turn to a color depositing shampoo.
-Color depositing shampoos naturally deposit color in the hair.
+A great option for redheads who do not want to do a gloss or dye.
+If you’re a little nervous to make the hair gloss jump, turn to a color-depositing shampoo.
+Color-depositing shampoos naturally deposit color in the hair.

 4. Don’t overwash your hair